 We’ve developed a complimentary email course that will guide you through 6 steps of losing emotional weight.
 Do this one week detox with a child in your life and teach them the value of being emotionally fit.

-While studies show that a focus on physical activity, emotional health and character development leads to better academic performance in students, many schools can’t offer this type of education because of the confines of the education system, including but not limited to:
+While studies show that physical activity and social emotional learning lead to improved academic performance in students, many schools can’t offer this type of education because of the confines of the education system, including but not limited to:

 + competition for resources